sermonindex/sermondownloader2.0/tasks.md

 3) Implement application configuration for some important confiugration items (possible use of electron-store package)
 4) Implement IRC integration for chat (need to fidn out suitable package)
 5) Progress bar while sermon is downloading
-6) When playing other sermon while one is alredy playing required two clicks
-    Status: Done, tested & verified.

 Previous Tasks: